-Learn about sun protection and how to treat a bad sunburn.
+Learn about sun protection, ways to protect your skin from the sun naturally, and how to treat a bad sunburn.

 We are adding the idea to your Ideas.

 Sun time, fun time!
 Summer is when most people head outdoors to work and play.
 Mowing the lawn, playing baseball, hanging out at the pool ... there's so much to do when the weather is warm.
 But many people often forget about something very important when they're out and about - their skin.

 The truth is, the sun can be harmful to your skin even on cloudy days because of its damaging UV rays.
 But add to that the possibility of a painful sunburn, and you're got a recipe for disaster if you're not protected.